m50d/m50d.github.com/2022-10-30-racing-down-the-track.md

 ![](fond.jpg)

+I've said before that one of the most striking things about rewatching the early episodes was how much the naive kids turned out to be right, and the responsible adults turned out to be wrong.

 I always expected this rewatch to be a long-term project, but life has gotten in the way a little more than I expected.
 I hope that coming back to this as someone who's emigrated to Japan will inform the project - both in terms of improved Japanese, and in terms divided loyalties - but I must admit nothing seems particularly different yet.